The dragonfly is one of the oldest of the insect species, they are some of the first winged insects to evolve, some 300 million years ago.

 As an adult becomes sexually mature this is often indicated by a change in coloration.

 Their feeding habits and amazing flight skills make for great mosquito population control.
 A single dragonfly can eat 30 to hundreds of mosquitoes per day.

 Almost all of the dragonfly’s head is it’s eyes, so they have incredible vision that encompasses almost every angle except for the area right behind them, this and their skilled flight makes them an insect hunter like no other.

 Over mature: In some species of dragonfly, adults become darker in coloration as they age.
 Some adult dragonflies live for only a few weeks while others live up to a year depending on species and other factors.

 Did you know?
 A dragonfly called the globe skinner has the longest migration of any insect, 11,000 miles back and forth across the Indian Ocean.

 I even moved the rocks around it to get some nicer angles.

-Its lime green color was opaque and neon… We even discussed how we rarely seen this color before.
-It was not the iridescent, metallic colors we normally see.
+Its lime green colour was opaque and neon… We even discussed how we rarely seen this colour before.
+It was not the iridescent, metallic colours we normally see.

 Did you know that a dragonfly’s eye has 30,000 lenses?

-I tried to identify it and the close I could come was it was in the Emerald family.
+I tried to identify it and the closest I could come to identifying it was it was in the Emerald family.